kudobuilder/kudo/keps/0021-kudo-upgrade.md

 - Extend the `kudo init` command to add a `--upgrade` flag that upgrades an existing KUDO installation
   - Without the `--upgrade` flag, `kudo init` should detect an existing installation and abort
   - The upgrade process should verify the existing validation, do as much pre-verification as possible and then upgrade required prerequisites, CRDs, the controller, etc.
-- Implement the CRD web hook conversion
-  - This is required to work with multiple CRD versions, which in turn is required to allow breaking changes in the CRDs
 - Implement an e2e test harness to test KUDO upgrades
   - This harness is required to ensure our upgrade process works between different and new versions